xin-wang18/SSE/README.md

 ### Data
 To receive access, you will need to read, sign, and send back the attached data and code usage agreement (DCUA).

-The DCUA contains restrictions on how you can use the data and code.
+The DCUA contains restrictions on how you can use the data.
 We would like to draw your attention to several restrictions in particular:

 - No commercial use.
 - You cannot transfer or reproduce any part of the data set.
 This includes publishing parts of users' posts.